Practical Translation: Japanese into English

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 Scope and syllabus

-The course aims to familiarise students with the process and techniques of translating from Japanese into English, developing their skills to a high level of proficiency, and provide them with much practical experience of translation.
+The module aims to familiarise students with the process and techniques of translating from Japanese into English, developing their skills to a high level of proficiency, and provide them with much practical experience of translation.